magicleap/developer-portal-docs/docs/guides/arcloud/ova.md

 ### Advanced Deployment - Use a Custom Domain with a TLS Certificate

-This allows to configure the services to use a custom domain and issue a TLS certificate.
+This allows the services to use a custom domain and issue a TLS certificate.

 1. Point your custom domain to the IP address where the virtual machine is available and make sure that [all the ports mentioned above](#firewall) are accessible